georgevreilly/georgevreilly.github.io/content/blog/2023/01/15/rust-baum-2.rst

 The ``print_tree`` function
 ===========================

-A classic pattern with recursion is for an outer public function to call a hidden helper with the initial set of parameters to recursively visit.
+A classic pattern with recursion is to create a pair of functions: an outer public function that calls a private helper function with the initial set of parameters to visit recursively.

+Our ``print_tree`` function uses an inner ``visit`` function to recursively do almost all of the work.

 .. code-block:: rust